25 Nursing Cover Letter Samples & Writing Guide for 2024

 • We agree you have limited professional experience as a new grad.
 Still, Luca shows that what you lack professionally can be compensated with relevant personal experience.

-• Luca perfectly executes this in his nursing new grad cover letter by sharing his stint during Hurricane Harvey, where he helped with wound care.
+• Luca perfectly executes this in his nursing new grad cover letter by sharing his stint during Hurricane Harvey, where he helps with wound care.
 Personal moments like these, supported with transferable skills, can be your lever into your professional world.

 Registered Nurse (RN) Cover Letter Example